abhishekmane1911/Codex_ML_stock/README.md

 # Stock Market Screener

 This project is a Python-based Stock Market Screener that allows users to analyze historical stock price data and visualize it through interactive graphs.
 The application integrates a Flask web interface for user interaction and modern aesthetics for ease of use.
+The generated images of stock screener get saved in static folder

 ## Features